Greek-apps-with-React-Native/upload-app/README.md

 - `cd android && ./gradlew bundleRelease` // For generating abb for google play.
 Or,
 - `cd android && ./gradlew assembleRelease` // for apk files, for direct instalation.
 - to test it, `cd .. && npx react-native run-android --variant=release`
-- go to Google Play Console -> Create new Release`.
-Choose file from `android/app/outputs/bundle/release/app-release.aab `, full in the info, then save, then roll out new release.
+- go to `Google Play Console -> Create new Release`.
+Choose file from `android/app/release/app-release.aab `, full in the info, then save, then roll out new release.
 - upload an other release to closed testing, so users will be notified with new versions.
 - Don't forget to check the Inbox for pre-launch report.
 - check also this [post](https://stackoverflow.com/questions/66911642/google-play-android-app-internal-testing-update-button-not-shown-to-internal-t) to get the update button in Google Play when new release is uploaded.